What is a Homebuyers Survey Report?

 Pros Cons

-The cheapest option Is the most basic survey at level one, with no details
+The cheapest option.
+The most basic survey with no details.

 RICS Level 2 – Homebuyers Report